There has never been a time more ready for a post like this

 - Create their own product lines.

-Here’s more about the group and how you can sign up.
+It starts August 1 and here’s more about the group and how you can sign up.

 Let’s start here.